List of Charlie and the Chocolate Factory characters: Mr. Wilkinson

-Prince Pondicherry
+Prince Pondicherry / Prince Puducherry

-Prince Pondicherry is a prince who lives in India.
+Prince Pondicherry (renamed Prince Puducherry in controversially revised book version) is a prince who lives in India.
 He appears in the third chapter of the novel when Grandpa Joe is telling Charlie a story.
-In the story, Willy Wonka makes him a chocolate palace in India, and advises him to eat it before it melts.
-He does not take this advice, insisting that he intends to live in the palace, which later melts in the heat from the sun.
+In the story, Wonka makes him a chocolate palace in India, and advises him to eat it before it melts.
+He does not take this advice, insisting that he intends to live in the palace, which later does melt in the heat of the sun.
 His name derives from the city of Pondicherry (officially spelled Puducherry since 2006) in southeastern India.

 He is absent from the 1971 film version, but makes a brief appearance in Tim Burton's Charlie and the Chocolate Factory, where he is played by Nitin Ganatra.
 His story here matches that in the book, except in depicting his wife (portrayed by Shelley Conn).
 After his chocolate palace melted, the Prince wrote a letter to Wonka demanding a second chocolate palace that won't melt.
 He did not receive one due to Wonka dealing with problems of his own at the time when his rivals were sending spies to infiltrate his work force and get a copy of the specific ingredients.

-In the 2013 musical, he drowns in the melted chocolate from his palace, along with his wife.
+In the 2013 musical, he drowns in the melted chocolate from his palace along with his wife.

 The Oompa-Loompas

 The Oompa-Loompas (also written as Oompa Loompas) are small humans who were preyed upon by the various predators that reside in their homeland before Wonka invited them to work at his factory.
 They are paid in their favourite food, cocoa beans, which were extremely rare on their island.
-The Oompa-Loompas are mischievous, loving to play practical jokes and singing songs which, according to Wonka, they are very good at improvising.
+The Oompa-Loompas are mischievous, "[thinking] everything's a colossal joke"; they love to play practical jokes and sing songs which, according to Wonka, they are very good at improvising.
 They sing a song at the end of each child's comeuppance.

 In early editions of the novel, the Oompa-Loompas (originally called "Whipple-Scrumpets" before publication) are shown as black African pygmies.
 In the 1971 film Willy Wonka & the Chocolate Factory they were written to be played by actors with dwarfism and are portrayed as orange-skinned, green-haired men in striped shirts and baggy lederhosen-like pants following criticism from the National Association for the Advancement of Colored People that the importation of African Oompa-Loompas into the factory had overtones of slavery.
 Following the film's release, Dahl defended himself against accusations of racism but found himself sympathising with the NAACP's comments.
 In 1973, Dahl rewrote them to be white-skinned.

 In both editions, despite working in the factory, the Oompa-Loompas insist on maintaining their native clothing: men wear animal skins, women wear leaves, and children wear nothing.
+One of the places that the Wonkavator passes is an Oompa-Loompa village.

-In the 1971 film, they were portrayed by Rudy Borgstaller, George Claydon, Malcolm Dixon, Rusty Goffe, Ismed Hassan, Norman McGlen, Angelo Muscat, Pepe Poupee, Marcus Powell, Albert Wilkinson.
+In the 1971 film, they were portrayed by Rudy Borgstaller, George Claydon, Malcolm Dixon, Rusty Goffe, Ismed Hassan, Norman McGlen, Angelo Muscat, Pepe Poupee, Marcus Powell, and Albert Wilkinson.